dessertj/dessertj-core/README.md

 - class
 - interface
 - annotation
-- (anyonymous) innerclass or inner interface
+- (anonymous) innerclass or inner interface
 - enum class

 *Note: A java source file can define more than one class.*

-Such a .class file X depends on an other .class file Y if X uses Y, thus
+Such a .class file X depends on another .class file Y if X uses Y, thus

 - X extends or implements Y
 - X has a field of type Y,